 A dental implant replaces missing teeth.
 Fortunately, you can expect to replace any configuration of missing teeth with this solution.
 To understand candidacy as it relates to your preferences, it is important to understand your options.
 Consider the following:

-- Single Implants: You may make a good candidate for single implants if you would like to replace one tooth at a time with an implant and a dental crown.
+- Single tooth replacement: You may make a good candidate for single implants if you would like to replace one tooth at a time with an implant and a dental crown.
 You can choose this treatment for one tooth, many teeth, or even a full arch of teeth.

 - Multiple Implants: Some patients prefer to have fewer implants placed than teeth they need replaced.
-This often occurs when a patient is looking for a way to gain added stability for a prosthetic like a partial or full denture, which we can outfit to rest securely over dental implants.
+This often occurs when a patient is looking for a way to improve stability for a prosthetic like a partial or full denture, which we can outfit to rest securely over dental implants.

 We place dental implants into your jawbone for lasting support.
 If your jawbone is not healthy, then you may not qualify as a candidate for implants.
 The good news is that bone grafting may provide you with the necessary jaw health improvement to qualify you for implants.